Saifer88/JCallback/README.md

-# After Download - Download and work on web resources
+# JCallback - Download and work on web resources